 Found In: Function Suites, Large Hire Companies, Canteens, University, Hospital, School

 Often used to clean dishes, glasses and cutlery on a large volume scale.
 Baskets of dirty items are placed onto a conveyor system that then automatically pulls the washables through the washing system and deposits clean baskets onto exit tabling on the other side.
-Items are typically specified to a customer's requirements (in terms of sizing, capacity and functionality) before installation is completed by the manufacturer as part of a full washroom installation or refurbishment project.
+Items are typically specified to a customer's requirements (in terms of sizing, capacity and functionality) before the manufacturer completes installation as part of a full washroom installation or refurbishment project.